chunz-sq/P5-Data-Visualization/README.md

 ### Summary

 This chart visualizes 5 top U.S. domestic airlines' on-time arrival performance from 2003 to 2015.
-It illustrates the on-time performance of various airlines over time, and which airlines were currently performing the best.
+It illustrates the on-time performance of various airlines over time, and Delta Airlines performed the best among the top 5 airlines since 2011.
 It also shows the general trends that all 5 airlines experienced: a marked dip in performance from 2006 to 2007, individual peaks from 2011 to 2012, and a more recent decline from 2012 to 2014.
 A flight is considered delayed when it arrived 15 or more minutes than the schedule.

 ### Design